 In terms of presentation, this manifesto stands head and shoulders above the rest.
-Text is split into manageable chunks, there’s use of images and graphic design throughout and the key points and focus of each section is apparent to anyone who may be skim-reading.
+The text is split into manageable chunks, there’s use of images and graphic design throughout and the key points and focus of each section is apparent to anyone who may be skim-reading.

-There’s plenty of use of ‘we will’, ‘we have’ and ‘we are’ alongside other words and phrases chosen to exude confidence, and while the digitally analysed reading age of this one comes up as 15, one could argue that the layout and structure make this the most readable of the lot.
+There’s plenty of use of ‘we will’, ‘we have’ and ‘we are’ alongside other words and phrases chosen specifically to exude confidence, and while the digitally analysed reading age of this one comes up as 15, one could argue that the layout and structure make this the most readable of the lot.
 Efforts have been made to ensure that the more complex points are explained in a way that makes them easy to understand, which means no time wasted re-reading.

 The party slogan only appears 3 times.
 The word ‘society’ is featured 12 times, ‘economy’ 26 times and ‘strong’ 25 times.

 While all four manifestos have made an effort to come across as authoritative and to appeal to the nation’s feelings, the Scottish National Party manifesto is the best of the bunch.
 Copywriting isn’t just about the words, it’s also about how you organise them on the page to help convey their meaning, and this links to your content strategy.
 On that front, the SNP is the stand-out choice.

 Without looking into the political side of any parties content, the clear loser here is the Conservative manifesto.
 With almost no styling, an outdated choice of font and hard-to-tackle blocks of particularly advanced text, their copy is the least comprehensible of the lot and is the most open to misinterpretation.